makannew/use-linked-state/README.md

 }
 ```

-Then each component will access to a shared state through its own `[state, setState]` and changing state by any of these components cause update of others.
+Then each component will have access to a shared state through its own `[state, setState]` and changing state by any of these components cause update of others.
 In this way we have more control on unwanted rendering due to change of higher component state.
 Also, it is useful to make more reusable components where they can talk to each other through a private line which can handle huge amount of communication whithout affecting other parts.
 <br/>
 <br/>
 <br/>